mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 The flags with `rdzv` (meaning the Rendezvous tool) are required by `torchrun` to coordinate multiple processes.
 The flag `--rdzv-id=$SLURM_JOB_ID` sets to the `rdzv` ID be the job ID, but it can be any random number.
 The flag `--rdzv-endpoint=localhost:1234 ` is to set the host and the port.
 Use `localhost` when there is only one node.
 The port can be any 4-digit number lager than 1024.

 ???
-GPU communication within one node
+"GPU communication within one node"
     The NVIDIA Collective Communications Library (NCCL) is set as backend in the PyTorch programs `multigpu.py` and `multigpu_torchrun.py`, so the data communication bewteen GPUs within one node benifits from the high bandwidth of NVLinks.